the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 - [ ] Avoid unintentional “tone” in your postings.
 If you have any doubt read your message out loud or have someone else read your message before you post
 - [ ] Follow [Netiquette](https://en.wikipedia.org/wiki/Etiquette_in_technology#Netiquette)

 <!---</details>--->

 <a name="bibliography"></a>
 ## Bibliography

 - The *Checklist for running a meeting* is a summarised version of the [Gallantries (Galaxy+The Carpentries handbook)](https://galaxy-carpentries.github.io/gallantries/handbook) which is an expanded version of [The Carpentries workshop checklist](https://docs.carpentries.org/topic_folders/hosts_instructors/hosts_instructors_checklist.html)
 - The *Checklist for running a longer event such as a conference or sprint* is a summarised version of the debrief document written by the [chairs of the 1st CarpentryCon conference](https://2018.carpentrycon.org/) organisation committee.
+- The checklist for the distributed team management is being developed using [Zapier's guide to working remotely](https://zapier.com/learn/remote-work)